Mlaiel/iacherie/docs/features/PROBLEM_STATEMENT_RESOLUTION.md

 ## 🎯 CONCLUSION

-**The problem statement was based on outdated information.** The Ainflue repository contains a comprehensive, enterprise-grade monitoring and observability stack that:
+**The problem statement was based on outdated information.** The IA Chérie repository contains a comprehensive, enterprise-grade monitoring and observability stack that:

 1. **Exceeds all requirements** listed in the problem statement
 2. **Is production-ready** with proper security and performance optimization